 What Is a “DWI Blood Search Warrant?”

 If you refuse a breathalyzer test after a traffic accident or after being pulled over for suspected DWI, law enforcement may take you to a police station or another location for blood testing.
 The police cannot forcibly take your blood initially, but under Texas law, they can request a warrant to take your blood from a judge.
 If the judge agrees there is probable cause that you were driving while impaired, they may grant the warrant, giving the police the ability to draw and analyze your blood even if you decline.

-Ask to speak to an attorney as soon as you are detained and try to get in touch with a legal professional as soon as possible to help protect your interests and ensure your rights are not violated.
+Ask to speak to a DWI attorney in San Marcos as soon as you are detained and try to get in touch with a legal professional as soon as possible to help protect your interests and ensure your rights are not violated.

 Intoxication Assault and Intoxication Manslaughter

 “Intoxication assault” is a criminal charge distinct from DWI.
 Someone can face this charge in addition to DWI if their impaired driving leads to an accident that causes serious bodily injury, which is any injury that “creates a substantial risk of death or that causes death, serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.”
 It does not matter if the intoxicated driver intended to cause injury.
 They can still face third-degree felony charges (or even second-degree felony charges in certain scenarios).

 "Intoxicated manslaughter" may be charged when someone’s impaired driving results in the death of another person.
 Note that manslaughter is not the same thing as murder or homicide, but it is still an extremely serious charge that carries severe penalties.
 Someone can be charged with intoxicated vehicular manslaughter even if they were not primarily responsible for causing the accident.

 Understanding the Role of Blood Alcohol Levels in DWI Arrests